What is in this leaflet

 What Omacor is used for

-Omacor is also used, along with a low - fat and low - cholesterol diet, to lower very high triglycerides (fats) in blood.
+Omacor is used, along with a low-fat and low-cholesterol diet, to lower very high triglycerides (fats) in blood.
 High levels of triglycerides may increase your risk of developing coronary heart disease.
 In most people there are no symptoms of high triglycerides.
 Your doctor can measure your triglyceride levels with a simple blood test.

 How Omacor works

 Omacor contains highly purified omega-3 polyunsaturated fatty acids.
-These fatty acids are natural substances that your body needs in sufficient amounts to provide energy.
-However as the body cannot make enough on its own, the balance needs to be obtained in the diet.
-Omega-3 fatty acids are found naturally in some oily marine fish.
+These fatty acids are natural substances found in the body oil of fat fish species that your body needs in sufficient amounts to provide energy.
+However, as the body cannot make enough on its own, the balance needs to be obtained in the diet.

 There is no evidence that this medicine is addictive.